-Live Through This
+OUTpatients (formerly called Live Through This)

-www.livethroughthis.co.uk
+www.outpatients.org.uk

 A safe space for anybody who identifies as part of the queer spectrum and has had an experience with any kind of cancer at any stage.
 Also produces resources about LGBT cancer experiences.
-Live Through This runs a peer support group with Maggie's Barts.
+OUTpatients runs a peer support group with Maggie's Barts.